JayHoltslander/Structured-Data-JSON-LD/README.md

   * **GeoShape info 2** - <https://developers.google.com/schemas/reference/types/GeoShape>

-## Support
+## Say "Thank you"
-If you found this saved you time feel free to make a donation.
+If you found this saved you time, or helped you in any way, feel free to buy me a coffee.

 [![](https://www.paypalobjects.com/webstatic/en_US/i/btn/png/btn_donate_92x26.png)](https://www.paypal.me/jayholtslander)